rhandypiedadmartinez/RadRemote/readme.md

 GOOD REFERENCES FOR LEARNING:
 https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol
-- a lead-in of 0158 and 00AC, each multiplied by 1,000,000/freq yields
+- the CONSTANT lead-in of 0158 and 00AC, each multiplied by 1,000,000/freq yields to convert it to microseconds we need in int[] pattern
 - a 9000 microsecond pulse and 4500 microsecond rest as it is stated in the reference (but in millisecond format)
-- the lead out is 0015 and 38A4 yields decimal 549 (for Hex 0015 x Dec 1,000,000/38222) near the reference's
+- the CONSTANT lead out is 0015 and 38A4 yields decimal 549 (for Hex 0015 x Dec 1,000,000/38222) near the reference's
 - target value 562 and an optional rest of 379,362 microseconds from (Hex 38A4 x Dec 1,000,000/38222).
 The reason 549 is still accepted by
-  IR receivers is because it tolerates little offsets.
+  IR receivers is because it tolerates little offsets +/-100?.
-- For the middle part, for ex.
+- For the important middle part between lead in and lead out, for ex.
 - you have 01FE C03F as device addr and cmd code

 - 2 ways that it can be sent to IR receiver as